squrem/Coursera/README.md

-# Coursera
+# Mini-Projects
-contains solutions for a course "Data analysis" and others on Stepik
+contains projects for a course "Data analysis"